FREQUENTLY ASKED QUESTIONS

 What do you eat instead of bread?

-Don’t forget, you should eat enough ‘real food’ to make you full.
-The most important thing to remember is that bread is just filler if you think about it.
+We should eat enough ‘real food’ to make you full.
+The most important thing to remember is that bread is just filler if we think about it.
 We just put some fat on it and/or stick some meat between it to make it palatable.
 There are very few people who will eat dry bread.
 Same with pasta – we need to toss it in fat (olive oil), flavourings (garlic) or sauces (tomato) to eat it.
 Would we eat a bowl of plain pasta?
 Or rice?
 Not eating bread is one of the biggest changes that you can make.